Skip to main content

 Forensic Science Technician: Salary and Overview

-Written by: Appalachian State University • Jan 30, 2025
+Written by: Appalachian State University • May 4, 2026

 A forensic science technician’s salary is just one reason that many are flocking to this career.
-This growing career enables students hopeful of joining the criminal justice field to find a role that lets them make a difference.
+This growing profession enables students hopeful of joining the criminal justice field to find a role that lets them make a difference.
 These criminal justice professionals see parts of a crime scene that many others overlook; their critical research allows law enforcement officers to solve crimes and catch the right perpetrator.

 What Is a Forensic Science Technician?